kriztioan/Cloud-Backup/README.md

 This could take a while.

-Copy `net.ddns.christiaanboersma.cloud_backup.plist` from the `share` folder to `Library/LaunchAgents` in your home directory.
+Copy `net.christiaanboersma.cloud_backup.plist` from the `share` folder to `Library/LaunchAgents` in your home directory.
 Log out and back in.

 ## Restoring from backup